-When the Modbus is activated and, at the same time, the dial-up in case of error is released, the connection with the GLT is established first, and then the text message is sent.
-If the first attempt to connect to the GLT fails, the controller tries again until the programmed number of redialing attempts has been exhausted.
+When Modbus is activated and, at the same time, the dial-up in case of error is released, the connection with the building control station is established first, and then the text message is sent.
+If the first attempt to connect to the building control station fails, the controller tries again until the programmed number of redialing attempts has been exhausted.